What Is The SASB Materiality Map?

 Image by rawpixel.com on Freepik

 The SASB Materiality Map is the gateway tool for businesses to create a more sustainable world around them.
-Specifically, it’s meant to help companies identify and prioritise sustainability issues that are directly related to their industry and business.
+It plays a crucial role in ESG reporting by aligning business disclosures with various reporting frameworks, particularly focusing on the SASB standards.
+Specifically, it’s meant to help companies identify and prioritize sustainability issues that are directly related to their industry and business.

 In a world where people are more conscious of their environmental responsibilities, people expect businesses to be at the forefront and aware of the various issues.
 After all, businesses are contributing much more to climate change through carbon emissions and higher water usage to create goods, among other things.